souhridm/DiGePred/models/models_readme.md

-All DiGePred models have been provided.
+eAll DiGePred models have been provided.
 Models were trained using different non-digenic pairs.

   unaffected: non-digenic pairs derived from unaffected relatives of individuals with rare undiagnosed diseases, as part of the Undiagnosed Diseases Network.
   permuted: non-digenic pairs derived from permutations of genes from digenic pairs in DIDA.